Pages

 S

 erampore (Srirampur/শ্রীরামপুর) is a busy town of Hooghly district, approx. 25 km north to Kolkata, the capital city of West Bengal.
 Today Serampore looks like just another city of Bengal, full of high rises, crowd, narrow lanes, garbages etc, but it has a rich colonial history, and that's not entirely British.
-Serampore was a trading post for the Danes (i.e. people from Denmark).
+Serampore was a trading post for the Danes (i.e. people from Denmark) during 1755 to 1845.